ToshioCP/tcsv/doc.md

 - Click on `Save` button, then you can overwrite the csv file which you've read.
 - Click on the menu button and select `Save as`, then you can write your csv data with a file name.

-There's a sample csv file in the top directory of the source files.
+There're sample csv files in the top directory of the source files.
-It is "tcsv_object.csv".
+One of them is "tcsv_object.csv".
 Click on the `Open` button, then a file chooser dialog appears.
 Select "tcsv_object.csv", you might need to select the directory first, and click on `Open` button.
 Then, the contents of the file appears in the main window.